Deborahhasanago/SE_Project_Phase1_Team10/README.md

 password to access the system.
 3. Role-based access: Utilising role-based mechanisms based on the user roles to ensure restricted access of specific functions and data.

+## Phase III: Software Design and Modeling

+## Deadline: April 1st, 2024, 23:59

+# Software Design and Modeling
+# Group Name: Team 10 Deborah Hasanago
+**I. Software Architecture:**
+The system is built for the sole purpose of streamlining patient data and automating manual processes, which will ensure efficiency, enhance security and reliability, and make communication between patients and the clinic staff more practical.
+The system&#39;s unified architecture enables a user-friendly interface, reliable data management, easy integration, and data-driven choices to ensure efficient clinic management and patient satisfaction.
+a) User management and authentication interfaces ensure role-based access to different parts of the system to protect the privacy of the patient data.
+There are three types of user authentication: administrator, clinician, and patient.
+Authentication techniques use encrypted credentials along with safe authentication methods to verify users&#39; identities upon login.
+Each user will have access to their assigned interface which will contain a dashboard and home page where they can perform specific actions.

+b) The patient management is the interface reserved for the patient upon login.
+Each patient can book appointments.
+The database securely stores and manages patient data, such as their medical history, treatment plans, diagnoses, and prescriptions.
+c) The administrator /clinician login will be reserved for the staff of the clinic.
+They will be able to overview appointments and manage them via a personalized dashboard.
+Another feature of the admin/staff interface will be the patient EHRs.
+They will have access to reviewing medical history, creating treatment plans, and prescribing medications.
+EHR data is formatted and arranged in the database to ensure security, integrity of data, and conformity to regulations.

+II.
+Component Diagram:

+III.
+Detailed Design:

+a) Class Diagram:

+b) Sequence Diagrams:

+c) Database Model:

+**Effective Data Structure:**
+1. Normalization: To cut down on redundancy and guarantee data integrity, the database schema is created using normalization techniques.
+To prevent duplicate patient data in different tables, for instance, patient details are kept in the Patients Table and connected to appointments and EHRs using foreign keys.
+2. Indexes: To enhance query performance and data retrieval speed, indexes are established on frequently searched columns (such as PatientID, AppointmentID, and ClinicianID).
+3. Data Integrity Restrictions: To provide referential security, foreign key constraints are utilized to avoid abandoned records and to sustain data connections between tables.
+4. Optimized Queries: SQL queries that are used to get, update, or remove data are made as efficient as possible by utilizing the right joins, filters, and indexes to reduce resource usage and enhance database performance in general.

+# IV.
+Modeling:

+a) Case Diagram:

+b) Activity Diagram:

+c) State Diagrams: